Complex regional pain syndrome: Graded motor imagery

+Transcutaneous electrical nerve stimulation

-Transcutaneous Electrical Nerve Stimulation (TENS) is a therapy that uses low-voltage electrical signals to provide pain relief through electrodes that are placed on the surface of the skin.
+Transcutaneous electrical nerve stimulation (TENS) is a therapy that uses low-voltage electrical signals to provide pain relief through electrodes that are placed on the surface of the skin.
 Evidence supports its use in treating pain and edema associated with CRPS, but it does not seem to increase functional ability in CRPS patients.

 Medications

 Tentative evidence supports the use of bisphosphonates, calcitonin, and ketamine.
 Nerve blocks with guanethidine appear to be harmful.
 Evidence for sympathetic nerve blocks generally is insufficient to support their use.
 Intramuscular botulinum injections may benefit people with symptoms localized to one extremity.

 Ketamine

 Ketamine, a dissociative anesthetic, appears promising as a treatment for CRPS.
 It may be used in low doses if other treatments have not worked.
 No benefit on either function or depression, however, has been seen.

 Bisphosphonate treatment

 As of 2013, high-quality evidence supports the use of bisphosphonates (either orally or via IV infusion) in the treatment of CRPS.
 Bisphosphonates inhibit osteoclasts: cells involved in the resorption of bone.
 Bone remodeling (via osteoclast activity in bone resorption) is sometimes thought to be hyperactive in CRPS.
 It is hypothesized that bone resorption causes acidification of the intercellular milieu, which, in turn, activates nerves involved in nociception that densely innervate bone and cause pain.
 Therefore, inhibiting bone resorption and remodeling is thought to help with regard to CRPS pain.
 CRPS involving high levels of bone resorption, as seen on bone scan, is more likely to respond to bisphosphonate therapy.